TITLE 8 SOCIAL SERVICES

 I. PSD shall honor the request of a parent of an Indian child to remain anonymous insofar as it relates to the parent’s extended family, as specified by the parent.
 However, PSD shall tell the parent about the requirement to notify the tribe, and explains to the parent that PSD cannot guarantee anonymity on the part of the tribe.

-A. In those cases in which a child is an undocumented immigrant, and if the permanency plan does not include reunification and PSD does not recommend that the child be returned to the country of origin, PSD shall determine whether the child may be eligible for SIJS under federal law.
-Under federal law, in addition to legal requirements of being under court jurisdiction and the court making the necessary judicial determination, a child must be in the United States, unmarried and under the age of twenty-one (21).
+A. In those cases in which a child is a foreign national child without legal permanent residency in the United States, and if the permanency plan does not include reunification with at least one parent and PSD does not recommend that the child be returned to the country of origin, PSD shall determine whether the child may be eligible for SIJS under federal law.
+Under federal law, in addition to legal requirements of being under court jurisdiction and the court making the necessary judicial determination, a child must be in the United States, unmarried and under the age of 21.

 B. If the child is eligible for SIJS, PSD shall move the court for a SIJS order containing a judicial determination that the child is deemed unable to reunify with one or both parents due to abuse, neglect or abandonment, and that it is not in the child’s best interest to return to the country of nationality or last habitual residence.
 PSD’s motion shall include a statement of the express wishes of the child, as expressed by the child or the child’s guardian ad litem or attorney.

 C. If it has been determined that it is in the child’s best interest to file a petition for SIJS and an application for adjustment of status, then within 60 days after an entry of the SIJS order, PSD shall file a petition for SIJS and an application for adjustment of status on behalf of the child.

 D. The court order for SIJS must be filed and accepted by the court prior to the child turning age18.